 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

-Back in the summer of 2015, I launched my freelance writing business.
+Back in the summer of 2015, I took this course and launched my freelance writing business.
 The first few months were rough.

 They rebelled a bit, and whined a ton.
 One of my little ones even hit the power button for me to shut off my PC once.

 After getting really frustrating and trying to figure out what was wrong with my kids – I was just trying to earn some extra money this was really going to benefit them – I realized my mistake.

 I started a business that was affecting everyone.
 But, I never bothered to explain it to them.

 I went from being totally accessible as a stay-at-home mom to working part-time as a work-at-home mom.
 And my kids didn’t understand what it all meant for them.
 They were kind of in the dark about it all.

 So, we had some important conversations.
 And, did some experimenting.

 In the process, I learned six important strategies when it comes to helping your family embrace your new business.